lindenb/jvarkit/docs/VcfFilterSequenceOntology.md

       What kind of help
       Possible Values: [usage, markdown, xml]
     -i, --invert
-      invert selection (if one of the user's term is found, do not accept the variant
+      invert SO:Term selection
       Default: false
     -d, --noreasoning
-      disable reasoning, don't use term's children.
+      disable reasoning: do not use SO term's children.
       Default: false
     -o, --out
       Output file.
 Optional .
 Default: stdout
     -owluri, --owluri
+      Experimental.
 If not empty, don't use the internal SO ontology but load a OWL description of the ontology.
 Tested with https://github.com/The-Sequence-Ontology/SO-Ontologies/raw/master/releases/so-xp.owl/so-xp-simple.owl
       Default: <empty string>
-    -r, --rmatt
+    -r, --rmatt, --remove-attribute
-      Do not remove the variant itself, just remove the mismatching
-      Prediction: e.g: CSQ=OK,OK,NO,OK -> CSQ=OK,OK,OK
+      Do not remove the variant itself, just remove the mismatching Prediction in the INFO column: e.g: CSQ=OK,OK,NO,OK -> CSQ=OK,OK,OK
       Default: false
-    -R, --rmnoatt
+    -R, --rmnoatt, --remove-variant-if-no-INFO
       remove the variant if option -r was used and the is no more attribute
       Default: false
     -S, --showacn